-GTW64 is a C64 focused project attempting to find all incomplete and lost C64 games, and to try and bring them home in their final glory where they have been static in a dusty attic for years.
+GTW64 specifically though is our Commodore 64 focused part of the archive attempting to find all incomplete and lost Commodore 64 games.
 Not only do we try and just find these lost games, but we give the chance to give a bit of credit to hard work which has gone unnoticed.
-To work on a game for several months, and not see it enjoyed by others is a huge shame, and GTW sets out to give developers feedback on their long lost titles by adoring C64 fans.

-3) If planned heavily for release in say the UK, and only got released in another country, then its considered (See Fly Harder).
+- If a game was planned heavily for release in say the UK, but only got released in another country, then we probably want to add an entry (See Fly Harder and Hagar The Horrible).

 We are a non-profit digitization project, aiming to digitally preserve Commodore 64 software which would otherwise be lost.
 If for any reason there is an item of software that you do not wish to be on the website, please contact us for removal.